 - c) there are no omissions – subjects not entered

-Certificates are required to be presented when applying for University and for most jobs and so need to be factually correct and kept secure for the future.
+Certificates are required to be presented when applying for University and for most jobs and so need to kept secure for the future.
 Lost Certificates cannot be replaced by the College, only by the issuing Board.

 We understand that sometimes a student may wish to be entered for exams in a subject not taught at The Henley College.
 We will always try to accommodate these requests where possible.
 Candidates should contact the Examinations Manager immediately if they would like to make a request to use our exams facilities for external assessments.
 The student will be responsible for meeting the full cost of the entry.